gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    user_message' = DTLS( m0 ) | DTLS( m1 ) | DTLS( m2 ) ...
 ~~~~~~~~~~~

-   The new user_message' is the input to SCTP.
+   The new user_message', i.e the protected user message, is the input
+   to SCTP.

    On the receiving side DTLS is used to decrypt the records.
+If a
-   If a DTLS decryption fails, the DTLS connection and the SCTP
+   DTLS decryption fails, the DTLS connection and the SCTP association
-   association are terminated.
+   are terminated.
+Due to SCTP-Auth preventing delivery of corrupt
+   fragments of the protected user message this should only occur in
+   case of implementation errors or internal hardware failures.

    Connection ID SHOULD NOT be negotiated.
 If DTLS 1.3 is used, the
    length field MUST NOT be omitted and a 16 bit sequence number